pierpaolosichera/NormaTEI/README.md

 ![Corpus import](https://raw.githubusercontent.com/pierpaolosichera/NormaTEI/7804d3a0d6818d2963f6f08b6fb56ed460103385/README_images/02_Open.gif)
 In the launch window click on "Change..." to choose the folder containing the XML files, then press the "Import and analyze" button.
 If you have already imported files, you can view the results without performing a new import with the "Open already uploaded files" button below.
+You can open multiple import and analysis windows at the same time by going to the main program window and choosing the "Start NormaTEI" menu item.

 ### Search
 ![Simple search](https://raw.githubusercontent.com/pierpaolosichera/NormaTEI/7804d3a0d6818d2963f6f08b6fb56ed460103385/README_images/03_SimpleSearch.gif)